Blanc & Eclare: Description

-Collaborations
+Collaborations and philanthropy

 Blanc & Eclare's flagship store in Seoul, South Korea.

-In October 2014, Blanc & Eclare began to collaborate with the charity "Help For Children", which is an organization that aims to prevent and treat child abuse.
+In October 2014, Blanc & Eclare began to collaborate with the charity Help For Children, which is an organization that aims to prevent and treat child abuse.
 Through a design competition, Blanc & Eclare invites the public to design their own pair of sunglasses.
 The winning designs join the Blanc & Eclare collection, and 100% of profits from their sales go to the 'Help For Children' foundation.

 In 2018, Blanc & Eclare announced a new package room collaboration with The Landmark Mandarin Oriental, Hong Kong that included a lounge-wear set exclusively designed for guests.
 The same year, Blanc & Eclare also announced a limited edition collaboration with South Korean model Irene Kim, called "Love is Good".
 In September, Blanc & Eclare and Keds collaborated to celebrate New York Fashion Week with an exclusive sneaker customization event.
 A limited number of buyers were eligible to receive a pair of Blanc & Eclare customized Triple Kick sneakers from Keds signed by Jung.
 In October, the brand teamed up with Zalora, to launch a limited-edition bag collection designed by Jung named "Poppy".
 A second collection in collaboration with Zalora was launched in November, named "Rosie".
 In December, Blanc & Eclare collaborated with Casetify to release an exclusive capsule collection of iPhone cases.

 In May 2019, Blanc & Eclare collaborated with Vogue Korea for their second annual Vogue Market.
 The limited-edition collection consisted of a canvas mini bucket bag available in four different colors with detachable key-rings, and a logo ball cap.

 In November 2020, Blanc & Eclare released six limited-edition lipsticks in collaboration with beauty brand Revlon.